Welcome to the podcast of Load Caesars for, what are we, Thursday?

 Yeah.

-It's difficult to tell you.
+It's difficult to tell you about the Tory party.

-How could you judge how do you know?
+How do you know?

-How can you judge you even checked?
+How did you even check?

-Seriously, did you ask did you ask about their pronouns?
+Seriously, did you ask about their pronouns?

 That's the thing.

-Uh if Generic were to become leader, which seems to be quite probable.
+If Jenerick were to become leader, which seems to be quite probable, he needs to kick all those people.

 He has the opportunity to sort of kick out all of these people.

-And if he were to be brilliant, like there is no point in there being that many conservative MPs in Parliament right now.
+And if he were to be brilliant, like, there is no point in there being that many Conservative MPs in Parliament right now.

 And he could purge the party before going into a 2029 election, which would actually improve the party to no end.